ashleypafko/basic-java/tf.md

+if the files in nonprod/ and prod/ are exactly the same, and I make a change in nonprod , I want the workflow to promote the exact same change in prod and make the change for me.
+How do I do that from the workflow?

 Certainly!
 Here’s an example workflow using GitHub Actions to detect changes between environments using terraform plan and excluding specific files:

 name: Check Terraform Environment Changes